lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 >
 {: .comment}

-We will use *Trinity*, a de novo transcriptome assembler for short sequencing reads.
+We will use *Trinity*, a *de novo* transcriptome assembler for short sequencing reads.
-*Trinity* is the most widely used de novo transcriptome assembler and in continuous development since several years.
+*Trinity* is the most widely used *de novo* transcriptome assembler and is in continuous development since several years.
 All information about Trinity assembler are here [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki)

 ## Assembly with **Trinity**